AviatrixSystems/Docs/HowTos/fqdn_faq.rst

 How does it work?
 =================

-This features works for HTTP and HTTPS traffic to public Internet.
+This service works for HTTP and HTTPS traffic to public Internet.
 The function is carried out inline without requiring any certificate or keys to decrypt the traffic.

 Starting from release 3.4, non HTTP/HTTPS traffic can also be filtered based on domain names.
 Use cases are secure file transfer (SFTP) to external sites, secure login in (SSH) to external sites.